 Astoundingly, this isn’t even Taranenko’s heaviest competition clean.
 His 267.5kg attempt at the 1988 European Weightlifting Championships in Cardiff, Wales, came up just short when he lost control on the jerk.

-2. Leonid Taranenko makes 265.5kg at 1987 World Weightlifting Championships in Ostrava, Czechoslovakia.
+The lift below was made at the 1987 World Weightlifting Championships in Ostrava, Czechoslovakia.

-This was actually the same competition where Antonio Krastev set the all-time competition snatch world record of 216kg.
-Krastev’s training leading up to Ostrava was documented in the film “School of Champions,” which you can watch for free here.
+This was actually the same competition where Antonio Krastev set what was then the all-time competition snatch world record of 216kg.
+Krastev’s training leading up to Ostrava was documented in the film “School of Champions.”

 Know a massive superheavyweight clean & jerk we missed where video exists?
-Let us know in the comments below!
+Let us know @barbendnews on Twitter.

 Featured image via Willehardt, Frank Rothwell, Juuso, and superscience1 on YouTube.